poezio/poezio/doc/source/configuration.rst

         **Default value:** ``true``

-        Only for MUC tabs: if true the tab will change its color to notify you when a new message is received.
+        Only for chatroom tabs: if true the tab will change its color to notify you when a new message is received.
         You will still be notified of highlights.
-Set to ``false`` if you’re not interested in a room non-highlight notifications.
+Set to ``false`` if you are not interested in a room non-highlight notifications.

     self_ping_delay

         **Default value:** ``0``

-        When this option is set to a positive value ``n``, poezio will send a ping request to its own nick in the MUC every n seconds of inactivity (whenever no new message or presence is received from the MUC room for more than n seconds).
-If the MUC service does not respond with a successful pong within 60 seconds (that is: on an error of the type “not-allowed” which means the MUC service doesn’t consider us to be present in that room, or on a timeout which probably means that the service is down), poezio will mark that MUC room as not joined and will try to re-join it.
-This is useful to know when a MUC server crashes or becomes unavailable, because there is no mechanism to be informed of that fact in XMPP.
+        When this option is set to a positive value ``n``, poezio will send a ping request to its own nick in the chatroom every n seconds of inactivity (whenever no new message or presence is received from the chatroom for more than n seconds).
+If the chatroom service does not respond with a successful pong within 60 seconds (that is: on an error of the type “not-allowed” which means the chatroom service doesn’t consider us to be present in that room, or on a timeout which probably means that the service is down), poezio will mark that chatroom as not joined and will try to re-join it.
+This is useful to know when a chatroom server crashes or becomes unavailable, because there is no mechanism to be informed of that fact in XMPP.

         A value of at least 60 seconds is recommended, to avoid sending too many requests.